View a markdown version of this page

 Note

 Access scopes don't override existing sharing permissions.
-For example, having the WRITE_SHEETS scope doesn't allow the integration to update a sheet on which the user has only viewer-level access.
+For example, having the WRITE_SHEETS scope doesn't allow the connector to update a sheet on which the user has only viewer-level access.
 For more information, see Resource access levels in the Smartsheet API documentation.

-Set up the integration in Amazon Quick
+Setting up the connector in Amazon Quick

 1. In the Amazon Quick console, choose Connectors.